How to be Become a Personal Trainer in the UK (Guide for 2026)

 The earning potential for Personal Trainers varies depending on experience, skills, and whether you work for a gym or for yourself.The average UK salary for Personal Trainers ranges from £22,000 – £60-,000 per year.
 If you’re able to prove yourself as a PT then success and career progression can come quickly.
 Whether you work in a gym or run your own PT business then take a look at how to be a good Personal Trainer for your clients.
 Knowing this will guarantee professional rewards.

 Essential Personal Trainer qualifications cost on average between £1650-£2400.
 This includes the cost of obtaining a Level 2 Gym Instructor certificate and a Level 3 Personal Training Qualification, both of which should be accredited by a nationally recognised body.
 Studying online or taking a diploma which combines both courses into one single diploma can help keep training costs down.
-However, at T2 Fitness we offer 0% finance plans and Military ELCAS courses through the MOD’s enhanced learning credit scheme.
+However, at T2 Fitness we offer 0% finance plans, discounts on multiple booking, a 10% saving when you pay in full, and Military ELCAS courses through the MOD’s enhanced learning credit scheme.

 0